-While reports show boosted testosterone levels may help with conditions like erectile dysfunction if testosterone levels were below normal, it won't help for premature ejaculation.
+While reports show boosted testosterone levels may help with conditions like erectile dysfunction, if testosterone levels were below normal, it won't help with premature ejaculation.

 Overall, a testosterone supplement can help increase your sexual desire and may make it easier to get an erection, but it won't necessarily help with stamina or ejaculation times.